Student Organizations and Activities

 Ophthalmology Interest Group

 Provides free monthly eye care screenings for 10-20 patients at District Health Center #5 at 1900 North 20th St on the first and the third Thursday of every month.
 This allows first and second year students to learn valuable ophthalmology exam techniques while interacting with patients in a clinical setting.
-In addition, OSIG has held one to two forums per semester to increase awareness of the opportunities in ophthalmology.
-The ophthalmology residents discuss the application process and how to learn more about the specialty.
+In addition, OSIG has held one to two forums per semester to increase awareness of the opportunities in ophthalmology, including a match panel where recently matched fourth years and residents discuss the application process.

 Orthopedic Interest Group

 Organizes discussions and speeches by orthopedic surgeons specializing in fields ranging from sports medicine to trauma surgery.
 Members collaborate with residents, attendings and chiefs from several local hospitals to form a network providing information and resources for those interested in orthopedic surgery.

 Pediatrics Interest Group

 Focuses on providing opportunities to learn more about the field and participate in care-giving.
 Features a variety of speakers, participates in health fairs and immunization drives held at a local elementary school, and provides opportunities for students to volunteer in a resident-run pediatric clinic, working alongside residents to gain clinical exposure beginning during their first two years of medical school.